 If you think that you might wish to major in psychology and then (at any time) complete a fourth year (e.g., with the intention of becoming a registered psychologist) and your course is not one of the above then you need to consult an advisor to discuss changing courses.

 The psychology profession is represented nationally by the Australian Psychological Society (APS) and membership eligibility depends on level of qualifications.

 While three years of study in psychology is insufficient for registration as a psychologist, it does open the door to many interesting careers such as advertising, market research, marketing, public relations, science journalism and public policy, plus a range of graduate positions in major industries such as banking, management consulting and telecommunications.
-The three-year courses also prepare you for entry into graduate programs in coaching psychology and health psychology.
+The three-year courses also prepare you for entry into graduate programs in coaching psychology.
 These graduate programs are not designed to lead to registration as a psychologist, but they provide excellent exposure to advanced knowledge and skills needed in the employment market.